Jeff Gordon: Other racing

 Gordon has participated in the Race of Champions three times, including a Nations Cup-winning drive with Team USA's Jimmie Johnson and Colin Edwards at the 2002 event in Gran Canaria.
 Prior to the ROC, Gordon competed in an ROC America event, losing to Kenny Bräck after crashing.
 Afterwards, Gordon defeated Johnson by one sixteen-hundredth of a second.
 Later in the day, Gordon rode with rally driver Marcus Grönholm around the course, both eventually flipping.
 In the ROC's first round, Gordon (2:03.03) lost to 2002 CART champion Cristiano da Matta, but in round two, Gordon (1:53.47) defeated Formula One's Fernando Alonso.
 In the semi-finals, Gordon (1:53.20) won against CART driver Sébastien Bourdais, and in the finals, Gordon (1:53.87) triumphed against European Touring Car Championship driver Fabrizio Giovanardi.
 He was slated to run it again in 2004 against seven-time F1 World Champion Michael Schumacher but was sidelined by the flu, and Casey Mears took his place.
 In 2005, Gordon competed in the Race of Champions event again, this time held in Paris, France, where he was partnered with motocross racer/X Games winner Travis Pastrana.

-In 2007, Gordon competed in the Rolex 24 Hours of Daytona for the first time.
-He raced the No. 10 SunTrust Pontiac-Riley for Wayne Taylor Racing.
+In 1999, sports columnist Mike Bianchi remarked on Gordon's success at Daytona International Speedway: "The only reason he hasn't won the Rolex 24 is because he's never raced in it."
+Gordon ultimately competed in the 24-hour sports car endurance race twice in his career.
+In 2007, Gordon made his debut in the Rolex 24 as a co-driver of the No. 10 SunTrust Pontiac-Riley for Wayne Taylor Racing.
 His teammates consisted of Max Angelelli, Jan Magnussen, and Wayne Taylor.
 His team finished third, two laps behind the winning team of Juan Pablo Montoya, Scott Pruett, and Salvador Durán.
 Gordon made his return to the Rolex 24 in 2017, partnering with Wayne Taylor Racing once again.
 He drove the No. 10 Cadillac alongside Angelelli, Jordan and Ricky Taylor for the event.
 Early in the race, Gordon made contact with Tom Long, spinning Long's No. 70 out.
 Despite the incident, the No. 10 team was able to hold off Filipe Albuquerque's No. 5 car to win the overall class, making Gordon the fourth driver to win both the Daytona 500 and the Rolex 24.
-Gordon drove the car for a total of 2 hours and 34 minutes.
+Gordon drove the car for a total of two hours and 34 minutes.